- Buying Advice

 If it's going into a public area, you also need to decide whether to have a coin-operated or even contactless table, so you can charge your customers for games and bring in an income.
 Coin-op or contactless tables tend to have glass tops, in order to keep the balls stored for the next credit (and to prevent them being pinched!).

-If you're buying for a public area where you're not charging for games (like your office common room, for example) then you don't need the coin mech or glass top.
+If you're buying for a public area where you're not charging for games (maybe you're installing a football table in your office's breakout room, for example), then you don't need the coin mech or glass top.
 But the table should still be built to the same tough standards as its coin-op counterparts.
 Many of our commercial football tables are suitable for offices, and can be supplied either without the coin mech or set to freeplay.

 Typical Table Sizes